 About

-EVolution Road has been commissioned by the Swedish Transport Administration to build a test and demonstration site for electric roads.
-The purpose is to gain more knowledge about electric roads and explore the potential of electric roads as a complement in a fossil-free transport system.
+EVolution Road was commissioned by the Swedish Transport Administration to build a test and demonstration site for electric roads.
+The purpose was to gain more knowledge about electric roads and explore the potential of electric roads as a complement in a fossil-free transport system.

 The advantage of Electric Road Systems